pachterlab/kallisto/manual.md

 -b, --bootstrap-samples=INT   Number of bootstrap samples (default: 0)
     --seed=INT                Seed for the bootstrap sampling (default: 42) --plaintext               Output plaintext instead of HDF5
+    --fusion                  Search for fusions for Pizzly
     --single                  Quantify single-end reads
-    --fr-stranded             Strand specific reads, first read forward --rf-stranded             Strand specific reads, first read reverse -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (default: value is estimated from the input data) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout
+    --fr-stranded             Strand specific reads, first read forward --rf-stranded             Strand specific reads, first read reverse -l, --fragment-length=DOUBLE  Estimated average fragment length -s, --sd=DOUBLE               Estimated standard deviation of fragment length (default: -l, -s values are estimated from paired end data, but are required when using --single) -t, --threads=INT             Number of threads to use (default: 1) --pseudobam               Output pseudoalignments in SAM format to stdout

 ~~~

 __kallisto__ can process either single-end or paired-end reads.
 The default running mode is paired-end and requires an even number of FASTQ files represented as pairs, e.g.